liamsemeria/Plantasia2/README.md

 Some other things:\
 `.` is the return instruction that returns its entire stack.\
-`$` is the input stack that can be specified while running the interpreter.
+`$` is the input stack that can be specified while running the interpreter.\
+`_` is a character that gets ignored by the lexer so you can use it for readability purposes.\
+';' is for comments it looks bad but // and # felt weird

 ### Control flow